Welcome to the Birds of Mars Portal

 Birds of Mars Digest

-The Birds of Mars Digest is a monthly publication including art, writing, movie scripts, and other topics related to the Birds of Mars film projects.
+The Birds of Mars Digest is a quarterly publication including art, writing, movie scripts, and other topics related to the Birds of Mars film/video/music projects.

 November 30 2019 7-11pm